Goldman's Petershill II fund takes stake in hedge fund Caxton

 There was no information on how much Goldman Sachs spent for the Caxton stake, which people familiar with the matter said could be raised to as much as 20 percent over time.

 The current Petershill follows on the heels of the first Petershill fund, which delivered an average return of 10 percent after fees since being launched in 2007.
-The fund had some big winners including an investment in Winton Capital but it also had some misses including an investment made in Level Global, a hedge fund forced to shut down during the U.S. government’s insider trading investigation, and a stake in Shumway Capital which shut down in 2011.

-Reporting by Nishant Kumar and Svea Herbst-Bayliss; Editing by Richard Valdmanis, Marguerita Choy and Cynthia Osterman
+But that fund has since been shut down after some misses including an investment made in Level Global, a hedge fund forced to shut down during the U.S. government’s insider trading investigation, and a stake in Shumway Capital which shut down in 2011.
+(Reporting by Nishant Kumar and Svea Herbst-Bayliss; Editing by Richard Valdmanis and Marguerita Choy)